New York City

 After this we decided to make our way back home, time was getting on and we had chores to do, including the laundry prior to our leaving tomorrow morning.
 We took the subway to Wall Street for our ferry connection.

-This evening has been spent doing odd jobs and my chatting to our newly arrived neighbours from Australia who fancy trying Wal-Mart overnight parking in their hired RV but don’t know the ropes.
+This evening has been spent doing odd jobs and my chatting to our newly arrived neighbours from Australia who fancy trying Wal-Mart overnight parking in their hired RV but didn’t know the ropes.

 LOCATION TONIGHT: Liberty Harbour RV Park, 11 Marin Blvd, Jersey City, NY 07302.

-This morning we were up and on the 0920 ferry which crossed the Hudson River to Pier 11 on Manhattan Island, by this time the cloudy sky had broken up giving us a lovely sunny, warm morning.
+This morning we were up and on the 09:20 ferry which crossed the Hudson River to Pier 11 on Manhattan Island.
+By this time the cloudy sky had broken up giving us a lovely warm, sunny morning.
 Today’s cunning plan was to set out a little later and then stay over there until it was dark to photograph the Times Square area and city skyline.
-The ferry fare was $6 return and represented good value for money as well as being fun and a speedy way to cross the river.
+The ferry fare was $6 return and represented good value for money, as well as being fun and a speedy way to cross the river.
 On arriving at the other side we made for Wall Street, a location we’d missed on our last visit and just a short walk from the jetty.
-When we arrived there were lots of film crews around, we wondered what the story was as we’re not getting much news these days, the last was a few days ago when the US government was trying to put through a 700 billion dollar rescue package caused by reckless city spivs trousering staggering bonuses having traded worthless pieces of paper between each other.
+When we arrived there were lots of film crews around, we wondered what the story was as we’re not getting much news these days, the last was a few days ago when the US government was trying to put through a seven-hundred billion dollar rescue package, caused by reckless city spivs trousering staggeringly huge bonuses earned by trading worthless pieces of paper between each other.
 I asked a security guard what all the excitement was about, he told me that yesterday the Dow Jones Index had dropped about 800 points, its largest drop ever.

 From here we walked to Battery Park, another missed location from our last visit.
 This was a very pleasant spot with good views across to the Statue of Liberty, Ellis Island and the area in which our campground is situated.
-It is also possible to make a ferry trip across to Liberty State Park from here though the queues were long; it was much busier than the same trip we’d made yesterday setting out from Ellis Island railway station across the water.
-We sat and had our packed lunch watching the world go by and having dined in style decided to get the subway up to Central Park while the weather was so nice.
+It is also possible to make a ferry trip across to Liberty State Park from here though the queues were long.
+It was much busier than the same trip we’d made yesterday setting out from Ellis Island railway station ferry stop across the water.
+We sat and had our packed lunch watching the world go by, and having dined in style decided to get the subway up to Central Park while the weather was so nice.

 After coffee it was off for a stroll around Central Park, including the ‘Strawberry Fields’ area right across the road from the Dakota building outside of which John Lennon was murdered.